Tips for Authors

 Considering submitting a proposal to JPUR?

 Also realize that reviewers are looking for articles that are interesting and can be read to entertain.
-This being said, your abstract should also try to reflect the tone, while also presenting the facts.
+This being said, your proposal should also try to reflect the tone, while also presenting the facts.

 Your proposal was accepted.
 Now what?